Do you ever think about what you think about? Seriously. Do you consider yourself an independent thinker?

 - They use distraction tactics to prevent you from questioning or stopping their plans.

-Before you even message them, they have already manipulated you.
+Before you even respond to them, they have already manipulated you.
 Here is an extensive list of tactics categorized by impression, environment, behavior, language, perception, and diversion.

 The way con men present you opportunities affects how you perceive them.
 If you sell something valuable that looks terribly, consider it your last impression.
 But if it looks well, people will assume the product must be amazing too.